-The 1985 movie and pop cult classic Back To The Future will be transported to Manchester Opera House next year.
-Opening in 2020, we’re thrilled that this new stage musical will have its world premiere in Manchester before transferring to London’s West End.
+The new stage musical of the 1985 movie and pop cult classic Back To The Future receives its world premiere at Manchester Opera House before transferring to London’s West End.

 Great Scott!
 We’re thrilled that this new stage musical will have its world premiere in Manchester.